Healthcare in the US: I Managed To Get A Doctor To Spill The Beans + Green Smoothie with a Secret Ingredient

 I commend Dr. Mo for his honesty and for having the balls to share the following information with us.

-I went into medicine because I am compassionate by nature, and I love the sciences.
+I went into medicine because I’m compassionate by nature, and I love the sciences.
 I did 5 years of undergrad, 4 years of medical school and 4 years of residency.

 I decided to practice family medicine because I wanted to do a whole breadth of care and hopefully intervene early in people’s lives to help make a difference.

-Here are a few of the problems that I experience first hand within the medical industry that everyone should be aware of.
+Here are a few of the problems that I experience first hand about healthcare in the US that everyone should be aware of: